arielseidman/K-Means_Clustering/Plants_nb.md

 between the regions: although the data set lacks information about which regions border each other, this information is revealed by the plant distributions across regions and the clusters identified by k-means.

-The main takeaway is that experimentation is important for finding the most suitable visual representation of a data set to uncover patterns and trends.